yugabyte/yugabyte-db/docs/content/latest/contribute/core-database/coding-style.md

 If you are adding new static objects, remember:

 * Global static objects (as well as static class fields) are constructed before the `main()` function call.
-* Local static objects are constructed when they first come into variable scope (which is why this option is better than global static).
-* There is a [locking mechanism](http://stackoverflow.com/questions/8102125/is-local-static-variable-initialization-thread-safe-in-c11) needed so that a concurrent execution waits for initialization completion if the static variable is already being initialized by an earlier thread.
+* Local static objects are constructed when they first come into variable scope.
+This option should be preferred.
+For local static objects, there is also a [locking mechanism](http://stackoverflow.com/questions/8102125/is-local-static-variable-initialization-thread-safe-in-c11) needed so that a concurrent execution waits for initialization completion if the static variable is already being initialized by another thread.
 For example, for a simple static variable defined in a function

     ```cpp
     void f() {